samanthataskale/connections/FlaskConnections/README.md

 # Flask App Installation Guide

-This guide will walk you through the steps required to install and run a Flask app from a GitHub repository.
+This guide will walk you through the steps required to install and run the connections application.

 ## Prerequisites